Bratmobile

-Bratmobile is an American punk band from Olympia, Washington, formed in 1991.
-They are known for being one of the first-generation "riot grrrl" bands.
+Bratmobile is an American punk band from Olympia, Washington, formed in 1991 and known for being one of the first-generation "riot grrrl" bands.
 The band was influenced by several eclectic musical styles, including elements of pop, surf, and garage rock.

 Beginnings

 Allison Wolfe (from Olympia, Washington) and Molly Neuman (from Washington, D.C.) met during fall 1989 while living next door to each other in dorms at the University of Oregon in Eugene, Oregon.
 The two had been raised in activist families: Wolfe had been raised by a lesbian activist mother, and Neuman's father worked for the Democratic National Committee and had introduced his daughter to leaders of the Congressional Black Caucus (CBC).
-Their shared musical influences included punk, hip hop, and the Olympia band Beat Happening.
+Their shared musical influences included punk, hip-hop, and the Olympia band Beat Happening.
 Neuman was influenced by the writings of Eldridge Cleaver.
 Together, Neuman and Wolfe took classes in women's studies and music, traveled to Olympia on the weekends, and started collaborating on influential feminist fanzine Girl Germs in 1990.